 In the same way, new administrative templates are installed.
 For example, you are going to use GPO to manage Edge Chromium settings on user computers.
 There are no administrative templates for Edge Chromium both in Windows 10 2004 and in 20H2.
 You will have to download Edge Chromium policy files manually and copy the admx files to the PolicyDefinitions directory on your domain controller.

 - Go to the Microsoft Edge for business (https://www.microsoft.com/en-us/edge/business/download);

 - Select Edge version, build, and platform you want to use.
 Click Get Policy Files;

 \MicrosoftEdgePolicyTemplates\windows\admx.
 Copy msedge.admx, msedgeupdate.admx and directories containing language packages (for example,

-en-US) to the central policy store on a domain controller (\\woshub.com\SYSVOL\woshub.com\Policies\PolicyDefinitions);
+en-US) to the Central Group Policy store on a domain controller (\\woshub.com\SYSVOL\woshub.com\Policies\PolicyDefinitions);

 - Make sure that new policy sections to configure Microsoft Edge settings have appeared in the domain GPO editor.